 - fixed closed orbit,

-- 905 periodic structure,
+- 906 periodic structure,

 - periodic motion stability,

 - optical functions,

 - synchrotron motion,

-- 1909 depolarizing resonances.
+- depolarizing resonances.

-The simulation of a weak focusing synchrotron lattice only requires two optical elements: DIPOLE or BEND to simulate combined function dipoles, and DRIFT to simulate straight sections.
+The simulation of a weak focusing synchrotron lattice only requires two optical 1911 elements: DIPOLE or BEND to simulate combined function dipoles, and DRIFT to simulate straight sections.
 A third element CAVITE, is required for acceleration.
-Particle monitoring requires keywords introduced in the previous Chapters, including FAISCEAU, FAISTORE, possibly PICKUPS, and some others.
+Par-1913 ticle monitoring requires keywords introduced in the previous Chapters, including 1914 FAISCEAU, FAISTORE, possibly PICKUPS, and some others.
 Spin motion computation and monitoring resort to SPNTRK, SPNPRT, FAISTORE.
-Optics matching and optimization use FIT[2].
-INCLUDE is used, mostly here in order to shorten the input data files.
-SYSTEM is used to, mostly, resort to gnuplot so as to end simulaitons with some specific graphs obtained by reading data from output files such as zgoubi.fai (resulting from the use of FAISTORE), zgoubi.plt (resulting from IL=2), or other zgoubi..out files resulting from a PRINT command.
+Optics matching 1916 and optimization use FIT[2].
+INCLUDE is used, mostly here in order to shorten the 1917 input data files.
+SYSTEM is used to, mostly, resort to gnuplot so as to end simu-1918 laitons with some specific graphs obtained by reading data from output files such as zgoubi.fai (resulting from the use of FAISTORE), zgoubi.plt (resulting from IL=2), 1920 or other zgoubi..out files resulting from a PRINT command.